rhymeyang/Se/docs/300/question.md

 - **Objective**: Identify the vulnerabilities that could be exploited by attackers to compromise the system.

-- Key Activities
+- Key Activities:

-  :

   - Evaluate weaknesses in system design, software, hardware, or protocols that could be exploited.
 - Use industry knowledge, past incidents, and vulnerability databases to identify common and emerging vulnerabilities (e.g., unpatched software, open communication ports).

 ### 6. **Attack Feasibility Rating**

 - **Objective**: Assess how feasible it is for an attacker to exploit the identified vulnerabilities.

-- Key Activities
+- Key Activities:

-  :

   - Analyze the attacker’s capabilities and required resources (e.g., time, tools, access level).
   - Rate attack feasibility based on complexity, accessibility, knowledge required, and attacker motivation.